Many Colorado Homes and Power Grids Aren't Ready for More Electric Vehicle Charging

 "These are areas where we've looked at the system, and we've looked at light, and medium, and heavy duty trucking, particularly also along corridors, and where there's a lot of density to say, 'okay, what are some upgrades we can make now that are no regrets, and so that the grid can be more ready when these heavier duty EVs come onto the road,'" El Mallakh said.
 "The great thing is as businesses transition those vehicles over, we see significant carbon emission reductions, but sometimes those can take longer times, because they can trigger more grid upgrades.
 So, we're really excited to be doing this."

 El Mallakh also says Xcel is working on advanced metering technology that will help inform other grid update decisions.
-Read more about those plans by clicking here
+Read more about those plans by clicking here.

 "We can more quickly see and isolate where an outage is, what's caused it, and how quickly, even sometimes remotely, can repair it.
 This is going to be really important for EVs in the future," she said.
 "We're planning right now on being able to to determine where we're seeing high levels of EVs, and that's going to help us with prioritization of proactive system upgrades."